dimaMachina/graphql-eslint/website/src/pages/rules/value-literals-of-correct-type.md

 ---
 description:
-  "A GraphQL document is only valid if all value literals are of the type expected at their position.\n> This rule is a wrapper around a `graphql-js` validation function."
+  'A GraphQL document is only valid if all value literals are of the type expected at their position.'
 ---

 # `value-literals-of-correct-type`